1995 Save Mart Supermarkets 300: Qualifying

 Qualifying was split into two rounds.
 The first round was held on Friday, May 5, at 6:30 PM EST. Each driver would have one lap to set a time.
 During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, May 6, at 1:00 PM EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 26-37 would be decided on time, and four spots would be determined by NASCAR Winston Cup Series provisionals, while two more additional provisionals would be given to teams in the Winston West Series.

-Ricky Rudd, driving for Rudd Performance Motorsports, would win the pole, setting a time of 1:38.467 and an average speed of 92.132 mph in the first round.
+Ricky Rudd, driving for Rudd Performance Motorsports, won the pole, setting a time of 1:38.467 and an average speed of 92.132 mph in the first round.

 Eight drivers would fail to qualify.